zhangxaochen/CuFusion/README.md

 # Related Publications #

-If you find the **code** or [**CU3D dataset**](https://drive.google.com/open?id=0B4vahSr3aGadN0ozUmE3dVNSXzA) valuable for your research please cite this work:
+If you find this **code** or [CU3D] dataset valuable for your research please cite this work:
-> ZHANG, C.; Hu, Y. [CuFusion: Accurate Real©\time Camera Tracking and Volumetric Scene Reconstruction with a Cuboid](https://www.preprints.org/manuscript/201708.0022/v1).
+> Zhang, C.; Hu, Y. CuFusion: Accurate Real‚Äêtime Camera Tracking and Volumetric Scene Reconstruction with a Cuboid.
 Preprints 2017, 2017080022 (doi: 10.20944/preprints201708.0022.v1).

 # How to build #
 We've tested our code on Windows 10, with Visual Studio 2010 (Though other configurations may work)